jubitaneja/souper-cgo20-artifact/README.md

 This directory contains the entire setup of our tool.

 ### Evaluation: Section 4.1
-Refer [here](SPEC.md) for the instructions to reproduce the results.
+Refer [here](SPEC.md) for detailed instructions to reproduce the results.

 ### Evaluation: Section 4.2 to 4.5
 These sections evaluates the precision of several